oracle-livelabs/database/in-memory-21c/joins-aggregations/joins-aggregations.md

     Database In-Memory has no problem executing a query with a join, and in fact can optimize hash joins by being able to take advantage of Bloom filters.
 It’s easy to identify Bloom filters in the execution plan.
 They will appear in two places, at creation time (i.e. JOIN FILTER CREATE) and again when they are applied (i.e. JOIN FILTER USE).
 Look at Id 3 and Id 6 in the plan above.
 You can also see what join condition was used to build the Bloom filter by looking at the predicate information under the plan.

+    You may also note that there is another use of a Bloom filter at line Id 4.
+This is not a Database In-Memory feature but simply Oracle Database optimizing access to the partitions that make up the LINEORDER table.
+A takeaway here is that the use of Database In-Memory does not prevent the use of the other Oracle Database features.

 2. Let's run the query using the buffer cache.

     Run the script *02\_join\_buffer.sql*